 The D.A.R.E.
 BC Society is a Canadian registered charity whose purpose is to empower the children of British Columbia with the critical thinking and life skills necessary to choose a drug-free life.
 The Society's primary mission is to support the RCMP's delivery of the Drug Abuse Resistance Education Keep'n It Real Program to BC's Grades 5 and 6 school children.

 The Society was established over decade ago in the community of Prince George, BC.
-Since its inception well over 100,000 BC school children have taken D.A.R.E., making D.A.R.E. by far the most comprehensive and widely delivered youth drug prevention program in BC.
-At present, over 250 police officers teach D.A.R.E each year to 16,000 Grade 5 and 6 school children in over 100 BC communities.
-D.A.R.E. has become the foundation of the RCMP's Community Prevention Education Continuum which is a community-lead, police-assisted, comprehensive drug prevention strategy encompassing youth from Kindergarten through to Grade 12.
+Since its inception well over 100,000 BC school children have gone through the program, making D.A.R.E.
+(Kir) the most comprehensive and widely delivered youth drug prevention program in BC.
+At present, over 250 police officers teach D.A.R.E (Kir) each year to 16,000 Grade 5 and 6 school children in over 100 BC communities.
+D.A.R.E.
+(Kir) has become the foundation of the RCMP's Community Prevention Education Continuum which is a community-lead, police-assisted, comprehensive drug prevention strategy encompassing youth from Kindergarten through to Grade 12.